 For whatever reason, Africans love pushing tours.
 You’ll encounter people all over the continent trying to sell their guide services.
 Even when a tour is completely unnecessary.
 In fact, most of the time it’s just a money grab.
 Even when guides are required.

 Permits and entry tickets are also ridiculously expensive.
 Some are even a bit of a scam.
 For example, when you visit the Serengeti, you must pass through Ngorongoro National Park both when you enter and leave.
 Each time, you must pay the entry fee.
 You must pay twice even if you don’t care to see the park.
-That’s $150 fee that can’t be avoided.
+That’s a $150 fee that can’t be avoided.

 A few ways to cut tour costs include:

 - Don’t book in advance- Every tour can be booked when you’re there.
 If you book online in advance, you’ll end up paying a higher price every time.
 For example, while traveling in Uganda, a guide approached my friend and I and tried to sell us a gorilla trekking tour for around $800.
 My buddy had already booked his tour in advance online and paid around $1200.
 The same is true with safaris.
 You can save at least $50-$100 by booking in person once you arrive.
 Tours rarely sell out.

 - Negotiate hard- Prices of tours are always negotiable.
 You can save hundreds of dollars if you’re willing to spend the time bargaining.

 - Shop around- Different tour companies cater to different types of tourists.
 Some cater to budget tourists while others are more high end.
 If you’re on a budget, shop for a budget tour.
 You’ll enjoy the same experience with fewer comforts.